 Checks on staff who work with children are part of the landscape of safe practice to ensure that pupils are kept safe.
 At Fox Wood we have a robust Single Central Record (SCR) of full checks on staff, and we follow the Local Authority's Safe Recruiting and Vetting Policy.
-The Headteacher, DSL, chair of governors and the office manager have undertaken training in safe recruitment.
+The Headteacher, DSL, chair of governors and the office manager have undertaken training in safe recruitment and they complete online searches as part of due diligence checks on shortlisted candidates.